How to Install LAMP on Google Cloud Server

 The post guides users on installing the LAMP stack on Google Cloud servers with Ubuntu Linux.
 It’s part of a series providing step-by-step instructions, from registering a domain name to setting up a Google Cloud server and installing essential software and packages.
 After successfully creating a website domain, setting up the server, and having Apache,…

 This post shows students and new users steps to install the LAMP stack on Google Cloud servers running Ubuntu Linux.
-We have gone through a series of posts starting with registering a domain name, setting up a Google Cloud server, and installing software and packages to help us build functional LAMP-based websites and applications.
+We have gone through a series of posts, starting with registering a domain name, setting up a Google Cloud server, and installing software and packages to help us build functional LAMP-based websites and applications.

 We’re now ready to install the LAMP stack used to build many of the most popular websites and apps online today.

-LAMP (Linux, Apache, MySQL/MariaDB, PHP/Perl/Python) is an acronym for a common solution stack that powers many useful and popular websites and apps online today.
+LAMP (Linux, Apache, MySQL/MariaDB, PHP/Perl/Python) is an acronym for a standard solution stack that powers many useful and popular websites and apps online today.
 The LAMP stack is a building block for most content management systems (CMS), including WordPress, Drupal, and Joomla.

 This post is part of a series that can be used as a beginner’s guide to learn how to create a website domain, set up a Google Cloud server with Ubuntu Linux, and install software and packages to run websites and apps built on LAMP.